tonthon/etherpaddy/README.rst

 etherpaddy
 ==========

-Etherpaddy is a pyramid application wrapping etherpad-lite to allow simple actions on etherpad-lite's pads.
+Etherpaddy is a `Pyramid`_ application wrapping etherpad-lite to allow simple actions on etherpad-lite's pads.
 Who is it for.
 Etherpaddy has been created to allow a simple use of etherpad-lite inside our team.
 It doesn't use any groups or sessions.